Barry L. Dunn

 Related Industries: Manufacturing

 Application of Louisville Gas and Electric Company for an Adjustment of Its Electric and Gas Rates, a Certificate of Public Convenience and Necessity, Approval of Ownership of Gas Service Lines and Risers, and a Gas Line Surcharge, No. 2012-00222 (Ky.
 Pub.
-Svc.
-Comm'n 2012)
+Serv.
+Comm'n 2012).

 Joint Application of Kentucky Utilities Company d/b/a Old Dominion Power Company, Louisville Gas and Electric Company, and LG&E and KU Services Company for Authority to Engage in Affiliate Transactions and to Enter into an Amended and Restated Utility Service Agreement, Case No. PUE-2010-00141 (Vir.
 State Corp.
 Comm'n 2010).